GCourtney27/DX12-Simple-Xbox-Win32-Application/README.md

 # Simple Xbox Win32 DX12 Application
 A simple cross platform Direct3D 12 application that runs on Xbox One, Win32 desktops and as a Windows Store app.
 You can run as a Xbox application, a standalone UWP app, or standalone Win32 app.
+C++/CX and C++/WinRT frameworks are supported and are domonstrated using their respective projects in the applicaions folder inside Visual Studio.

 ## Platforms
 Windows (Win32 mode) <br/>